 The VCV member clubs each provide one or more delegates that make up the Committee of Management, generally meeting about every two months.
 The AGM is usually towards the end of January each year.

 The VCV actively promotes veteran cycling in Victoria, and also officiates at club organised "Opens" - events organised by a local club to which cyclists from around the state travel to compete, usually in a handicap event, but sometimes "Opens" take other formats, such as age group scratch races.

-Veteran age groups start at 30 for women and 35 for men, with the age taken at the start of the year of your birthday.
-For example, if you turn 35 in August 2014 then you are eligible for membership at the start of 2014.
-If you are 58 in November 2014, then you are regarded as being 58 for all of 2020.
+Veteran age groups start at 30 for women and men, with the age taken at the start of the year of your birthday.
+For example, if you turn 30 in August 2020 then you are eligible for membership at the start of 2020.
+If you are 58 in November 2020, then you are regarded as being 58 for all of 2020.
 Memberships are no longer available as the VCV ceased operations on 31st December 2020.

 Veteran Cycling Victoria as it exists today was first incorporated in 1985 as the Victorian Veteran Cycling Council, then changed its name to Veteran Cycling Victoria in 2018, but veteran racing existed in various forms for several years before that date.